Orchestrating Long-Running APIs

 Understanding the challenge

-When an API takes longer than 60 seconds to respond, a standard HTTP request can fail with a timeout.
+When an API takes longer than 60 seconds to respond, a standard HTTP request can timeout and fail.

 Conductor provides two easy ways to handle such cases:

-1. Method 1: Using the HTTP Poll task – Triggers the API and polls its status endpoint until completion.
+- Method 1: Using the HTTP Poll task – Triggers the API and periodically polls its status until the job completes.

 Both approaches let you handle long-running APIs natively within Conductor.